kissit/php-mysql-ansible-inventory/README.md

 ## phpMyAnsibleInventory

 A PHP based web interface an manage your Ansible inventory in a MySQL database and an inventory script to make use of it within Ansible.
+Also allows for submitting of Ansible tasks from within the UI (feature still under development).

 ### Requirements